nginxinc/docs-actions/README.md

 ## Usage

+_note: This action **will not work** with Pull Requests on forked repositories.
+GitHub does not allow secrets to be shared with forked Pull Requests.
+Secrets are required as part of Azure interactions.
+The "Checks and variables" job stops this action from running on forked repositories._

 ### Security considerations
 `AZURE_CREDENTIALS` need to contain service principal credentials with the following roles assigned;
 - **Storage Blob Data Contributor**